What Is COPD?

 - Tightness in the chest

-To diagnose COPD, your doctor will ask about your symptoms and medical history, do a physical exam, and conduct breathing tests.
+Your doctor will ask about your symptoms and medical history.
+He’ll also do a physical exam and conduct breathing tests.

-The most common breathing test used to confirm a diagnosis of COPD is spirometry.
-This easy, painless test involves breathing into a large hose connected to a machine, called a spirometer.
-The spirometer measures how much air your lungs can hold and how fast you can blow air out of your lungs.
+The most common test is called spirometry.
+You’ll breathe into a large, flexible tube that’s connected to a machine called a spirometer.
+It’ll measure how much air your lungs can hold and how fast you can blow air out of them.

-Your doctor may suggest additional tests to rule out other lung problems, such as asthma or heart failure, or to plan treatment.
-These may include other lung function tests, a chest X-ray, or a test to measure the level of oxygen in your blood.
+Your doctor may order other tests to rule out other lung problems, such as asthma or heart failure.
+These might include more lung function tests, a chest X-ray, or a test to measure the level of oxygen in your blood.